-OHA can confirm that all of the residents in the designated developments meet the designation requirement; there will be no evictions or lease terminations due to the designation of these developments as the current residents at Adele Court and Palo Vista are all currently elderly families.
+OHA can confirm that all of the residents in the designated developments meet the designation requirement; there will be no evictions or lease terminations due to the designation of these developments.

 Voluntary Relocation Due to Designation

 OHA will not relocate current residents following approval of the Plan.
 All current residents will be allowed to remain in their current apartment units, regardless of age.
 As the total number of tenants occupying the designated developments is elderly, there will not be a need for transfers or relocations.